 Is there anything that didn’t make my top 10 Flanders Family Posts of 2020 list, but that you’d like to see us offer on our website?
 If so, just shoot me an email and let me know.
 I’ll do my best to accommodate as many requests as I can.

-And now, I’m ready to plunge ahead into the coming.
+And now, I’m ready to plunge ahead into the coming year.
 Aren’t you?

 Let’s do as Paul did: “Forgetting what is behind…” [and who isn’t ready to put 2020 behind them?] “… and straining toward what is ahead, I press on toward the goal to win the prize of God’s heavenly calling in Christ Jesus.”
 (Philippians 3:13-14)